RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 - decorating parsers with help messages, validations and shell completion functions

-Derive macro supplied by` bpaf`'s `derive` feature helps to avoid writing most of the parsing and composition code by hands but in some cases using mix of derived and manually written code leads to overall cleaner results.
+Derive macro supplied by` bpaf`'s `derive` feature helps to avoid writing most of the parsing and composition code by hand, but in some cases using a mix of derived and manually written code leads to overall cleaner results.

 ## Using Category Theory abstractions such as Applicative Functors